SAFCSP-Team/binary-tree-decision-tree/README.md

 In this project, our objective is to understand the implementation of the binary tree, how to access the tree nodes, and perform operations on them.

 ### Problem

+Consider we have a start-up company that have small number of employees.
+They have CEO, 2 managers and 1 software developer. this is a perfect problem to slove it using binary tree, we can represent the company structure as the below image:

 Create a tree to store employees.

 ### Implementation